TimotheePremat/Comparalem_DIACHRO_XI/README.md

 Shapefiles have been made buy Guylaine Brun Trigaud for the ADE22 project.
 They can be reused, provided her authorship is duely mentioned.

+> This repo is not gonna evolve has the program evolves, it will become an archive as to how the program was in May 2024 when DIACHRO XI congress happen.

 # References
 - ADE22: Tobias Scheer, Guylaine Brun-Trigaud, Laurent Vanni, Pierre-Aurélien Georges, Alec Stein, Abdurrahmaan Iqbal, and Timothée Premat (2022). _Atlas Dees Électronique 22_.
 Côte d’Azur University & CNRS.
 Url: [http://atlasdees.unice.fr/wordpress/](http://atlasdees.unice.fr/wordpress/).
 - Dees, Anthonij (1987). _Atlas des formes linguistiques des textes littéraires de l’ancien français._ Tübingen : M. Neimeyer Verlag.